mattermost/docs/doc/architecture/decisions.md

 ## Attempt to catch problematic configurations

-Due to the complexity of these charts and their level of flexibility, there are some overlaps where it is possible to produce a configuration that would behave in a manner which would be unpredictable, or even entirely non-functional deployment.
+Due to the complexity of these charts and their level of flexibility, there are some overlaps where it is possible to produce a configuration that would lead to an unpredictable, or entirely non-functional deployment.
 In an effort to prevent known problematic settings combinations, we have implemented template logic designed to detect and warn the user that their configuration will not work.